 The Culligan Faucet Filter FM-15A (Est. $25) is a top pick by both experts and consumers.
 In one professional test, it earns a rating of Excellent for removing lead and organic compounds.
 It's also certified to reduce parasites, lead, lindane, atrazine and turbidity.
 Owners say they have noticed vast improvements in the taste and clarity of their drinking water.

-The Culligan FM25 (Est. $25), the Pur FM-3700B (Est. $25) and the Brita Base On Tap (Est. $16) also are top picks in professional reviews.
+The Culligan FM-25 (Est. $25), the Pur FM-3700B (Est. $25) and the Brita Basic On Tap (Est. $20) also are top picks in professional reviews.
 In testing, they all get score an Excellent rating for chloroform and lead removal (except the Pur, which gets a Very Good rating in lead removal), but none score well for flow rate, which, as we noted, is an issue with virtually all faucet mounted filters.

 Countertop water filters are a very popular option for those who want unlimited filtered water, but don't necessarily want to mount a bulky filter directly to the sink faucet.
 Countertop filters have a hose that connects to the faucet via a small diverter valve, and dispenses water through a spout attached to the filter on the counter.
 Countertop water filters tend to have better flow rates and fewer issues with clogging than pitcher or faucet-mounted units.

 The Home Master TMJRF2 Jr F2 (Est. $100) is a countertop water filter that gets some of the highest reviews we saw of any water filter.
-It is also one of the few non-under the sink filters that filters out fluoride -- up to 93 percent according to the manufacturer.
-That's as good as a reverse osmosis (RO) water filter, but the Jr F2 does not filter out beneficial minerals the way an RO system would.
+It is also one of the few non-under the sink filters that filters out fluoride -- up to 93 percent according to the manufacturer, which is as good as a reverse osmosis (RO) water filter, so it’s a good option if you want to reduce the fluoride levels in your water.
+The Jr F2 does not filter out calcium or magnesium; an RO system does.
 Filters need to be replaced every three months or 500 gallons and cost about $30.

 Owners say the Home Master Jr. F2 is very easy to set up and many have noticed definite improvements in water quality, clarity and taste.
 We saw many comments from apartment-dwellers who purchase this because they could not install a permanent water filter.
 It's also easy to switch between tap and filtered water

 The New Wave Enviro 10 Stage Water Filter System (Est. $80) costs slightly less than the Home Master.
-It does not remove fluoride, but it gets good reviews from owners for noticeable improvements in water quality.
+Unlike the Home Master, the New Wave does not remove fluoride, so may be a good choice in areas where fluoridated water is preferred or recommended.
 Owners say it's easy to install and use, and you switch between filtered and unfiltered water with the pull of a pin; the filter shuts off automatically when you're done using it.
 Users also like that it takes up little counter space.
 We did see a few very low ratings for this water filter from those who were looking for a water purifier, but, as we discuss in the introduction to this report, water filters and water purifiers are two different items.
-Mostly, users are pleased and say it's better than previous type of water filters they have owned.
+Mostly, users are pleased and say it's better than previous water filters they have owned.